ggjulio/exam_rank_05/README.md

     - vim ?
         f*** off
  - An output is given at the end of each subject.
-   Just a diff should be enough to pass the exam.
+   Just a diff should be enough to pass the moulinette.

 #### step
  - cpp_module_00: